hughgrigg/php-business-time/README.md

 // = array of BusinessTimePeriod instances for each period of non-business time.
 ```

-This lets you see the precise business timings that make up the whole time
+This lets you see the business timings that make up the whole time period.
+You
-period.
-You can ask each sub-period for its business-relevant name with the
+can ask each sub-period for its business-relevant name with the `businessName()`
-`businessName()` method.
+method.

 ## Start and end of business day